hth313/OS4/doc/applications.rst

 .. index:: flag; data entry, data entry flag

 If you application handles numeric data entry in a non-standard way, you need a flag for telling if such data entry is active.
-This is flag 45 in the flag register.
+The system defines flag 45 for this.
 You need to share this flag with the system as the Time module may reset this flag due to an alarm.

 It is not entirely unlikely that your own environment has its own set of flag and accessing system flag 45 may be awkward.
 In such case it can be a good idea to copy this particular flag to the CPU flag register together with your own mode flags.
-The Ladybug does it this way, copying the system data entry to a local flag when entering its data entry code.
+The Ladybug does it this way by copying the system data entry to a local flag when entering its data entry code.
 The internal flag is then written to the system flag before giving control back.